navikt/codelabs/k8s-nais-tutorial.md

     - containerPort: 8080
       protocol: TCP
 ```

+Replace `YOUR_APP` with a good name for your application, for example your name followed by `demo-app`.

 And run `kubectl apply -f pod.yaml`

 ### Checking the status of our new Pod